edunumsec2/book/content/theme/architecture-ordinateurs/cours/1_systemes-logiques/a-ventiler/SL2_portes.md

 **OU (OR)**

-Nous avons la fonction A OU B que nous notons : $A+B$
+Nous avons la fonction A OU B que nous notons: $A+B$

 |  A  |  B  |  $S=A+B$  |
 |:---:|:---:|:---:|